Making your own marshmallow creme is fast and easy and doesn't come with artificial ingredients or preservatives. Use it to top your favorite dessert.

 Instructions

-- Add water, corn syrup and salt to a small saucepan.
-Pour sugar into the center of the pot, being careful not to get any on the sides.
+- Add ½ cup light corn syrup, ¼ cup water, and ⅛ teaspoon table salt to a small saucepan.
+Pour ¾ cup granulated sugar into the center of the pot, being careful not to get any on the sides.
 Stir together and bring to a boil over high heat.
-Continue to boil until temperature reaches 240°F on a candy thermometer.
+Continue to boil until the temperature reaches 240°F on an instant-read or candy thermometer.

-- Meanwhile, add egg whites and cream of tartar to the bowl of a stand mixer fitted with a whisk attachment.
+- Meanwhile, add 2 large egg whites and ¼ teaspoon cream of tartar to the bowl of a stand mixer fitted with a whisk attachment.
 Begin to whip the eggs to a soft peak at medium speed.

 Leave a Reply